-- The Government has set out plans to move towards an education system in which all schools are academies.1 However, there is no credible evidence that conversion to academy status improves pupil attainment in national tests and exams, supports pupil progress or leads to school improvement.
+- The Education Secretary Justine Greening says that the Government’s ambition is that all schools should become academies as part of multi academy trusts (MATs) by 2022.
+However, there is no credible evidence that conversion to academy status improves pupil attainment in national tests and exams, supports pupil progress or leads to school improvement.
 Even Schools Minister Nick Gibb has conceded that: “This government does not believe that all academies and free schools are necessarily better than maintained schools.”
-2
+1

 - The Government often claims that exam results show that sponsored academies are improving at a faster rate than non-academies.
 However, sponsored academies are generally those schools where exam results were previously lower than average, so there is far greater scope for improvement.

-- Similar analysis of the 2015 GCSE data shows that sponsored secondary academies are improving at a slower rate than similar local authority maintained schools.
-For those schools in which the proportion of pupils achieving the benchmark (5 or more A*-Cs including English and maths) in 2014 was below 35 per cent, sponsored academy results improved on average by 5.8 per cent.
-In comparable maintained schools results improved by 7.2 per cent.
-For those between 35 per cent and 39 per cent, sponsored academies improved by just 1.6 per cent while LA maintained schools improved by almost three times as much, 4.6 per cent.5
+- Similar analysis of the 2015 GCSE data shows that sponsored secondary academies improved at a slower rate than similar local authority maintained schools.
+For those schools in which, in 2014, the proportion of pupils achieving the benchmark (5 or more A*-Cs including English and maths) was below 35%, sponsored academy results improved on average by 5.8%.
+In comparable maintained schools, results improved by 7.2%.
+For those between 35% and 39%, sponsored academies improved by just 1.6% while LA maintained schools improved by almost three times as much, 4.6%.
+9

 - Ministers often justify the academies programme by saying that it is improving results for disadvantaged pupils.
-However, in January 2015 the Education Committee found that “It is too early to judge whether academies raise standards overall or for disadvantaged children”.9 In June 2016 the National Foundation for Education Research (NFER) found that “there is no compelling evidence of academy status being associated with an improvement in the performance of pupils eligible for free school meals (FSM)” in either secondary or primary schools.10
+However, in January 2015 the Education Committee found that: “It is too early to judge whether academies raise standards overall or for disadvantaged children”.10 In June 2016 the National Foundation for Education Research (NFER) found that, “there is no compelling evidence of academy status being associated with an improvement in the performance of pupils eligible for free school meals (FSM)” in either secondary or primary schools.11

 - The Government frequently refers to academies’ Ofsted results as evidence of the success of the programme.
-However, figures released by the Local Government Association in April 2016 showed that 86 per cent of council maintained schools are now rated "good" or "outstanding" by Ofsted, compared to 82 per cent of academies.12
+However, figures released by the Local Government Association in April 2016 showed that 86% of council maintained schools were rated "good" or "outstanding" by Ofsted, compared to 82% of academies.13

-2 Sophie Scott (5 September 2015), “Nick Gibb tells ResearchED academies are not ‘necessarily better’ than maintained schools”, Schools Week.
+1 Sophie Scott (5 September 2015), ‘Nick Gibb tells ResearchED academies are not ‘necessarily better’ than maintained schools’, Schools Week.

 6 Greg Hurst (9 May 2016) ‘Huge gulf in academy standards revealed’, The Times (£).

-12 LGA press release (25 April 2016), “New figures reveal council maintained schools continue to outperform academies”
+13 LGA press release (25 April 2016), ‘New figures reveal council maintained schools continue to outperform academies”